 The Credit Research Initiative (CRI) is a non-profit undertaking by the Risk Management Institute at NUS, and seeks to promote research and development in the critical area of credit risk.
-The foundation of the CRI is the probability of default (PD) model which has been developed using a database of about 60,400 listed firms in Asia Pacific, North America, Europe, Latin America, the Middle East and Africa.
+The foundation of the CRI is the probability of default (PD) model which has been developed using a database of over 60,000 listed firms in Asia Pacific, North America, Europe, Latin America, the Middle East and Africa.
 This web portal presents the outputs from this model, including daily updated PDs for individual firms in the aforementioned regions and aggregate PDs for different economies and sectors.
 Future phases of this initiative will expand our coverage to include the remainder of the global economy.

 This website serves as the information centre for the CRI and will be updated on a daily basis to demonstrate its operational feasibility and ensure the relevance of its contents.

 In 2009, RMI embarked on this non-profit Credit Research Initiative to constructively address the criticisms against for-profit credit rating agencies.